The minor pentatonic scale is a big favorite among Rock and Blues guitar players.

 Thus, the next step in using the minor pentatonic scale for improvisation is to take any of these lick snippets and make them longer as I just did above.

-You can try to answer these phrases by coming up with something new, or else, find another lick snippet that fits and combine them together.
+You can try to answer these phrases by coming up with something new, or else, find another lick snippet that fits and combines them together.

 Minor pentatonic guitar solos